Placement: 16° 40’ to 30° 00’ of Scorpio

 Element: Air (Vayu)

-Animal: Male deer is the associated animal.
-It represents beauty, dominance, strength as well as agility.
-Stags are known for their huge antlers which are a symbol of power and dominance.
-These antlers were also used in ancient Indian, Chinese medicines and by the Shamans of Amazon.
-It is said to improve the blood circulation, immunity, fertility, sex hormones and erectile dysfunctions.
-Deer is also associated with Anuradha and Mrigashira.
+Animal: The "male deer" is the animal associated with this nakshatra.
+It is a symbol of beauty, dominance, strength, and agility.
+Stags, with their impressive antlers, are known for their power and dominance.
+These antlers have been used in ancient Indian and Chinese medicine, as well as by Amazonian shamans, to improve blood circulation, immunity, fertility, sex hormones, and treat erectile dysfunction.
+Additionally, the deer is also associated with the Anuradha and Mrigashira nakshatras.

-Power: It represents "Arohana Shakti".
-The power to rise/gain courage through battle.
+Power: The nakshatra represents the "Arohana Shakti", which is the power to gain courage and rise up through battle.

-Note: The last pada of Jyeshta falls in Pisces navamsha, the most karmic pada as both Scorpio and Pisces are water signs, there can be too much emotions, imaginations and intoxications especially when malefics are there.
+Note: The fourth pada of Jyeshta falls in the Pisces navamsha, which is considered the most karmic pada.
+Since both Scorpio and Pisces are water signs, there can be an excess of emotions, imagination, and even intoxication, especially when malefic planets are present.